-Warren raises $19.1M, tops Sanders during second quarter
+Warren raises $19.1M, topping Sanders in new fundraising

-WASHINGTON (AP) — Elizabeth Warren raised $19.1 million in the second quarter, her campaign said Monday, cementing her status in the top tier of Democratic presidential contenders and a leading voice of the party’s liberal base.
+WASHINGTON (AP) — Elizabeth Warren raised $19.1 million in the second quarter of fundraising this year, her campaign said Monday, cementing her status in the top tier of Democratic presidential contenders and surpassing Bernie Sanders, her main liberal rival.

-The Massachusetts senator’s second-quarter contributions leave her behind only Pete Buttigieg, the South Bend, Ind., mayor who reported nearly $25 million in donations, and former Vice President Joe Biden, who tallied $21.5 million since his candidacy began in late April.
+The strong showing leaves the Massachusetts senator behind only Pete Buttigieg, the South Bend, Indiana, mayor who reported nearly $25 million, and former Vice President Joe Biden, who has tallied $21.5 million since his candidacy began in late April.

-Perhaps most notably, Warren’s donations exceeded those reported by Vermont Sen. Bernie Sanders, her closest rival, who is also vying for liberal voters and is the only other candidate who has joined her in swearing off high-dollar fundraisers.
+Perhaps most notably, Warren raised more money than Sanders, who is also vying for liberal voters and is the only other candidate who has joined her in swearing off high-dollar fundraisers.

-Warren’s success underscores the threat she poses to both Sanders and California Sen. Kamala Harris, whose $12 million second-quarter fundraising got a major boost in the final days of last month from her performance in the first Democratic debate.
-While Sanders appeals to progressives seeking an ambitious Democratic agenda, Warren has staked a claim to his base with her now-trademark policy plans.
-And as Harris seeks a foothold with black voters as the primary’s lone black female candidate, Warren is making headway of her own with black women.
+The strong showing is a sign of the grip Warren is gaining over the party’s progressive base.
+Sanders easily won over these voters during the 2016 presidential primary as the sole liberal alternative to Hillary Clinton.
+But he faces more competition during his second run, and Warren’s steady stream of ambitious policy plans may come at his expense.

-“To sum it up: We raised more money than any other 100% grassroots-funded campaign,” said Roger Lau, Warren’s campaign manager.
+“To sum it up: We raised more money than any other 100% grassroots-funded campaign,” said Roger Lau, Warren’s campaign manager, said in a glancing reference to Sanders.
 “That’s big.”

 Warren more than tripled the $6 million she raised in the first three months of 2019 , when she silenced some skeptics of her long-term fundraising viability following her decision to rely on grassroots rather than high-dollar donations.
 The campaign’s $19.1 million came from more than 384,000 contributors giving more than 683,000 donations.

 That’s less than the nearly 1 million individual donations Sanders’ campaign reported, but comparable with the 725,000 online donations that President Donald Trump’s reelection campaign reported during the second quarter.
+More than 80% of Warren’s second-quarter donors were first-time contributors.

 Warren’s extensive organizing apparatus, particularly in early voting primary states, remains both a formidable asset — and a significant cost — as the campaign prepares to report $19.7 million in cash on hand.
-Her operation currently counts more than 300 paid staff members, 60% of whom are in the four early voting states of Iowa, New Hampshire, South Carolina and Nevada, according to the campaign.
+Her operation counts more than 300 paid staff members, 60% of whom are in the four early voting states of Iowa, New Hampshire, South Carolina and Nevada, according to the campaign.

 While a staffing footprint of that size is likely to spark questions about Warren’s high spending rate among some of her presidential rivals, her team has already underlined its confidence that the campaign will have enough resources for the long term.

 “Overall, the Warren operation has a six-figure number of people who own a piece of the campaign and an eight-figure amount of money to go execute the plan.
-So, game on,” Warren adviser Joe Rospars tweeted after her first-quarter fundraising tally emerged.
+So, game on,” Warren adviser Joe Rospars tweeted after her first quarter fundraising tally emerged.

+Beyond Sanders, Warren’s success also could pose a threat to California Sen. Kamala Harris, whose $12 million second quarter fundraising got a major boost in the final days of last month from her performance in the first Democratic debate.
+Both Warren and Harris hold a natural appeal to Democratic voters seeking to select a female nominee to go up against Trump, and Warren is making headway with black women even as Harris seeks a foothold as the primary’s lone black female candidate.

+As Warren rises in the fundraising chase, she has also gained strength in some Democratic primary polls conducted since the first round of debates.
+While Biden appears to remain the front-runner, his margin over the pack of candidates that includes Warren, Sanders and Harris has narrowed.
+A national poll released last week by Quinnipiac University also found Warren increasing her standing among voters as the candidate with superior policy proposals.

-Warren has an energetic output of policy proposals on everything from education to climate change, a signature of her 2020 efforts that has helped her push past a rocky start in the primary.
+Warren’s energetic output of policy proposals has helped her push past a rocky start in the primary.
 That fast pace isn’t likely to change as the Democratic campaign nears an expected winnowing from about two dozen candidates.

 This week alone, Warren is scheduled to hold a town hall in Milwaukee after joining a half-dozen other Democratic presidential hopefuls at a gathering hosted by the League of United Latin American Citizens.
 She’ll then head to Philadelphia for Netroots Nation, an annual conference for progressive activists.